My Secret Weapon To Decorating Any Space

 Once you feel inspired and have a rough outline in your head of what you want the space to look and feel like, you should take inventory of what you already have.
 Do you have some great solid furniture that you don’t feel like replacing?
 Or are you ready to replace the sofa?
 Maybe you’re good with everything you’ve got except for accessories.
 I’m all about using what you have and repurposing when possible so think really hard about everything you have.
 Can it work in the new space?
 If not can it be repurposed to work in the new space?
 If not, can it be sold to gain some money for the new space?
 Answer these questions for everything in your space.
 Once you’ve taken inventory of what you have you can decide on what you need.
 If you need budget friendly decorating tips click here.

 The plan is my secret weapon.
 Having all of your ideas, your inspiration, your notes, written down in one place is crucial to staying focused when it comes to decorating your space.
 It takes the guesswork out of decorating.
 A decorating plan is basically an outline for your room.
 Planning out the entire space allows to shop with confidence because you’ve planned out the items you need.
 Having a plan keeps you from second guessing your design decisions because you’ve spent time gathering the ideas all in one place.
 Planning your space ultimately helps you to achieve your unique style/design.
-I created a super useful free printable to help you with that plan.
-Print it, fill it out, and take it with you every time you shop for your space.

 Do you struggle with getting started, too?
 What are some decorating hurdles for you?